ramigs/strapi-nuxt-article/strapi-nuxt.md

 # Strapi Authentication in a Nuxt.js App

-Implementing Strapi Authentication and Authorization in a Nuxt.js SSR project, using @nuxtjs/auth.

-In this tutorial I'll be showing you how I built a Vue.js app with Authentication using Cosmic JS and AWS Lambda prior to deploying to Netlify.

-is going to walk you through on how to implement Strapi authentication in a Nuxt.js app.
+In this tutorial, I'll walk you through on to implement Strapi Authentication and Authorization in a Nuxt.js app.

+"The project we are going to build will fetch remote data from the Pokemon API and display each pokemon with TypeScript."

-We'll be using the Nuxt's [Auth Module](https://auth.nuxtjs.org/) Zero-boilerplate authentication support for Nuxt
+We'll be using Nuxt's [Auth Module](https://auth.nuxtjs.org/), which is zero-boilerplate authentication module support for Nuxt.

-This tutorial builds on top of Chimezie Enyinnaya's awesome [tutorial](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi and adding the following:
+This guide builds on top of Chimezie Enyinnaya's awesome [tutorial](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi and adding the following: